August - December '24

 Carrie Bruce – Instructor

-For one of our core classes at Georgia Tech, we worked with Accenture, a global professional services company that provides a wide range of consulting services and solutions to various businesses, governments, and organizations.
+In one of our core classes at Georgia Tech, we partnered with Accenture, a global professional services company that provides a wide range of consulting services and solutions to various businesses, governments, and organizations.

-There is a lack of a centralized tool for accessing client information within Accenture Song or other divisions.
+There is a lack of a centralized tool for accessing client information within the 5 internal divisions.
 This fragmented approach makes it difficult to share information across consultants and often leads to double work.

-Accenture offers internal tools that help consultants with client research, including an internal information database called Knowledge Exchange (KX), however these tools are either unpopular or unknown.
+Accenture offers internal tools that helps consultants with client research, including an internal information database called Knowledge Exchange (KX); however, these tools are either unpopular or unknown.

 Our solution revolves around Accenture consultants, who are both are user base and stakeholders.
 Due to the diverse roles of both clients and consultants, there is no common workflow for client research.